igahupalo/cOlive-iOS/README.md

 1. Clone this repository.
 1. Open shell window and navigate to project folder.
 1. Run `pod install`.
-1. Open `Furdresser.xcworkspace` and run the project on selected device or simulator.
+1. Open `cOlive.xcworkspace` and run the project on selected device or simulator.

 ## Sample account